The search for small association schemes with noncyclotomic eigenvalues: Introduction

-The varieties themselves are not easy to work with, as they are not monomial and the number of variables and polynomial generators is too large for available computer algebra systems to do efficient Gröbner basis calculations.
-After manually reducing the varieties with all available linear substitutions, we search for solutions by specifying values for sufficiently many remaining parameters that the resulting variety can be resolved with a Gröbner basis calculation.
+The algebraic sets themselves are not easy to work with, as they are not monomial and the number of variables and polynomial generators is too large for available computer algebra systems to do efficient Gröbner basis calculations.
+After manually reducing the algebraic sets with all available linear substitutions, we search for solutions by specifying values for sufficiently many remaining parameters that the resulting algebraic set can be resolved with a Gröbner basis calculation.
 Using this approach, we are able to show the answer to the cyclotomic eigenvalue question is yes for all association schemes of rank 4 and for both involution types of nonsymmetric association schemes of rank 5.
-For symmetric association schemes of rank 5 there are two possibilities, depending on the action of the Galois group of the splitting field on the rows of the character table.
-For schemes with noncyclotomic eigenvalues this action must be $3$-transitive or $4$-transitive.
-When this action is $4$-transitive, the association scheme will be pseudocyclic.
+For commutative association schemes, the noncyclotomic eigenvalue property implies the Galois group of the splitting field will be non-Abelian, and so there must be an orbit of size at least $3$ in its action on irreducible characters.
+We will say the Galois group acts {\it $k$-point transitively} if the size of its largest orbit on irreducible characters is $k$.
+So for symmetric association schemes of rank 5, noncylotomic eigenvalues can only occur when the Galois group of the splitting field is $3$- or $4$-point transitive.
+When this action is $4$-point transitive, the association scheme will be pseudocyclic.
 This greatly reduces the number of cases we need to consider, and our searches have been able to produce six feasible examples of orders less than $1000$, the smallest having order $249$.
-When the action is $3$-transitive, the scheme is not pseudocyclic, so the search space is much larger.
+When the action is $3$-point transitive, the scheme is not pseudocyclic, so the search space is much larger.
 We have been able to generate all examples of order less than 100 and a few more with order less than 250, ten of which satisfy all available feasibility criteria.
 The smallest of these feasible examples have order $35$, $45$, $76$, and $93$.
 From the partial classification of association schemes of order $35$, we know the order $35$ example cannot be realized.
 The status of the larger feasible examples is open.